-CF018 - Azelastine Hydrochloride and Fluticasone Propionate Nasal Spray
+CF018 - Approved Azelastine Hydrochloride and Fluticasone Propionate Nasal Spray

-We obtained NMPA approval for our CF018 in November 2022, marking our first approved nasal spray product and the only approved product of its kind apart from the originator drug in China, according to F&S. It is an inhaled combination drug that blends the antihistamine properties of azelastine hydrochloride with the anti-inflammatory effects of fluticasone.
+We obtained NMPA approval for our CF018 in November 2022, marking our first approved nasal spray product and the only approved product of its kind apart from the originator drug in China, according to F&S. The approved indication for CF018 by the NMPA was allergic rhinitis.
+It is an inhaled combination drug that blends the antihistamine properties of azelastine hydrochloride with the anti-inflammatory effects of fluticasone.
 Azelastine blocks histamine receptors in the body, thereby reducing the effects of histamine, a substance produced by the immune system during an allergic reaction.
 Fluticasone is an ICS medication used to treat inflammatory conditions.
 This inhalation formulation offers a comprehensive approach to managing allergic rhinitis by addressing both histamine-related symptoms and nasal inflammation.

 First developed by Meda Pharmaceuticals, azelastine hydrochloride and fluticasone propionate nasal spray was approved by the FDA in 2012 under the brand name "Dymista."
 It has demonstrated statistically and significantly greater decreases in both reflective total nasal symptom score and instantaneous total nasal symptom score compared to a single azelastine hydrochloride or fluticasone inhalation drug.
-In 2023, Meda Pharmaceuticals' Dymista recorded a global sales revenue of US\$200 million.
+In 2024, Meda Pharmaceuticals' Dymista recorded a global sales revenue of US\$188 million.